Consensys/doc.quorum-key-manager/docs/Get-Started/Build-From-Source.md

 !!! note

-    If you have any resources in a [store](../Concepts/Stores.md), in order to use those resources you must [index](../HowTo/Index-Resources.md) them after running all database migrations and before or after starting Quorum Key Manager.
+    If you have existing resources in a secure storage system (such as HashiCorp KV, AWS KMS, or Azure KV), in order to use those resources you must [index](../HowTo/Index-Resources.md) them after running all database migrations and before or after starting Quorum Key Manager.